 DSE works to improve early intervention and education for children with Down syndrome everywhere.
 We support scientific research and provide evidence-based resources and services to help over 100,000 parents and professionals in over 170 countries each year.

-Our research strategy focuses on human developmental and cognitive research designed to identify interventions that improve speech, language and communication skills, enhance cognitive development, raise levels of achievement in literacy and numeracy, and support effective inclusion.
+Our research strategy focuses on developmental and cognitive research designed to identify interventions that improve speech, language and communication skills, enhance cognitive development, raise levels of achievement in literacy and numeracy, and support effective inclusion.
 DSE is a recognized leader in this field with a successful track record spanning more than 30 years.

 We publish books, films, teaching materials and apps offering practical guidance for parents, therapists and teachers.